All Episodes

 But I think there's a lot more going on here that we all need to talk about.

-Before we explain in more detail these allegations, and by the way, Louis C.K.
-Rumors running rampant about more information about him coming out.
+Before we explain in more detail these allegations, and by the way, Louis C.K., rumors running rampant about more information about him coming out.

-You know, in the case of Judge Moore, if it's true, he should not be running for the Senate.
+As I said yesterday and as I said last night, you know, in the case of Judge Moore, if it's true, he should not be running for the Senate and he should leave the Senate race.

-I think that's non-political, too.
+I think that's non-political too.

 In other words, that's something I think all people that have a moral compass would understand.